BryanMillon/First-Portfolio/README.md

 # My First Portfolio

 Welcome to my first portfolio!
-This is a simple adn was my firsr porfolio when i started to code, static website that I created using just HTML and CSS.
+This is a simple app, this was my first porfolio when i started to code, static website that I created using just HTML and CSS.
 It is fully responsive and looks great on all devices.

 ## Technologies Used
 - HTML